Blacks Outdoor Retail: Blacks

 Soon larger premises and offices were required in London, and a move was made to 22, Gray's Inn Road in the early thirties.
 William Nixon, a director of the firm in London, first started his career in the Bury Street premises.
 Around this time, the 'Good Companions' trade mark was registered.

 1933 Lightweight camping gear supplied to Jock Scott, an ex soldier who walked from Greenock to Cape Town.
 With another set of equipment by Blacks, Jock Scott then walked across North America from San Francisco to New York.
 These two trips were an important showcase for Black's tents and equipment.

-1930s Throughout this period and up to the outbreak of the Second world War, Blacks exhibited at all the various Outdoor and Camping exhibitions held in London.
+1930s Throughout this period and up to the outbreak of the Second World War, Blacks exhibited at all the various Outdoor and Camping exhibitions held in London.

 1939 on the outbreak of war, the directors of Blacks were: D. C. Black; J. H. Black; M. P. Garvie; B. B. Black; W. R. Henderson, with the registered office at: 25 Cathcart Street, Greenock, the Glasgow Showrooms at 98 Mitchell Street, and London Showrooms at Holborn House, 22, Gray's Inn Road, W.C.1.
 A London warehouse was in use at 43, Marshgate Lane, E.15.

 1939–45 Blacks made tents and other canvas goods, as well as down sleeping bags for the armed forces.
 Blacks also made and supplied hazel rod fenders for the Navy.

 1941 May 7.
 Greenock premises completely destroyed in the blitz of Greenock.
 Temporary premises found.
 After the war, a new factory was leased on an industrial estate at Port Glasgow.
-In 1948, it was opened by the Rt.
-Hon.
-Hector Mcneil, Secretary of State for Scotland.
+In 1948, it was opened by Hector Mcneil, Secretary of State for Scotland.

 1946 Acquired the rival business of Camp and Sports Co-operators (trading as Camtors).
 Directors of this new acquisition shown as D.C.
 Black and W.R.
 Henderson.
 This was to be the first of many acquisitions by Blacks.

 1948 New manufacturing premises at the Scottish Industrial Estate, Port Glasgow, Renfrewshire.
 New showrooms at: 2, Robertson Street, Greenock, and 126, Hope Street, Glasgow.
 Larger tents now available in various sizes.

 1950 Branch at 2 Robertson Street, Greenock, closed.
 A new post war edition of the Good Companions Catalogue now available.

 1951 The popular Good Companions tent of pre war days, re-styled and now available at £9.17.6.

 1953 Acquired the business of City Camp & Sports (Birmingham) Ltd., of 86–87 Broad Street, Birmingham, 15.

 1955-6 New Branch at 18, Nicholson Street, Greenock.
 Directors now D. C. Black (chairman); B. B. Black; W. R. Henderson; and London director: W. G. S. Nixon.

 1957-8 Branch at 126, Hope Street, Glasgow, closed and a new showroom opened at 60, St. Vincent Street.

 1958 A subsidiary company, Thomas Black & Sons (Canada) Ltd. opened at 222, Strathcona Avenue, Ottawa 1, Ontario, Canada. to market tents and equipment in North America.

 1958 Late.
 Greenock showroom at 18, Nicholson Street, closed.

 1959 Late.
 M. A. White appointed Sales Director.